London - A Leading Sustainable Metropolis

 London is considered one of the top cities in the world for green buildings.

-London is a green building leader in large part to their focus on developing energy-efficient buildings, such as BREEAM buildings.
+London is a green building leader in large part due to their focus on developing energy-efficient buildings, such as BREEAM buildings.

-The following quote is about the "Energy for Londoners" program, which "...aims to make London’s homes warm, healthy and affordable, its workplaces more energy efficient, and to supply the capital with more local clean energy...[clean energy] and energy efficiency projects [include]:
+"...aims to make London’s homes warm, healthy and affordable, its workplaces more energy efficient, and to supply the capital with more local clean energy...[clean energy] and energy efficiency projects [include]:

-Warmer Homes– ...grant funding for heating and insulation measures that will improve the energy efficiency of...Londoners...
+Warmer Homes – ...grant funding for heating and insulation measures that will improve the energy efficiency of...Londoners...

-Energy Leap – testing innovative ways to reduce grid energy consumption to near zero through whole-house ‘eco-refurbishments’.
+Energy Leap– testing innovative ways to reduce grid energy consumption to near zero through whole-house ‘eco-refurbishments’.
 The pilot scheme will give up to ten homes a radical makeover involving off-site manufactured insulation panels, solar panels, heat pumps, and other measures.

-Greater London Authority planning policies require energy developments to consider: 1) connecting to local district heating networks, or 2) installing their own combined heat and power (CHP), and 3) meeting 20% of the relevant site's energy demand from renewable energy sources.
-District heating, CHP, and on-site renewable energy are all ways to improve energy efficiency.
+Greater London Authority planning policies require energy developments to consider: 1) connecting to local district heating networks, 2) installing their own combined heat and power (CHP), and 3) meeting 20% of the relevant site's energy demand from renewable energy sources.

 Goals for London to achieve net zero by 2030 also include:

-- "Nearly 40 percent reduction in the total heat demand of our buildings, requiring over 2 million homes and a quarter of a million non-domestic buildings to become properly insulated
+"- a nearly 40 percent reduction in the total heat demand of our buildings, requiring over 2 million homes and a quarter of a million non-domestic buildings to become properly insulated

 - 2.2 million heat pumps in operation in London by 2030

-- 460,000 buildings connected to district heating networks by 2030" [quote from - london.gov.uk/zero-carbon-london/pathways-net-zero-carbon-2030]
+- 460,000 buildings connected to district heating networks by 2030"

 Currently, London sets many of its clean energy goals through its London Sustainable Development Commission.